emqx/emqx-docs/en_US/configuration/prometheus.md

 [Prometheus](https://prometheus.io/) is the monitoring solution open-sourced by SoundCloud, featuring its support for a multidimensional data model, flexible query language, and powerful alarm management.

-You can use Dashboard to confiture monitoring data integration to the Prometheus platform, for detailed operation steps, see [Integrate with Prometheus](../observability/prometheus).
+You can use Dashboard to configure monitoring data integration to the Prometheus platform, for detailed operation steps, see [Integrate with Prometheus](../observability/prometheus).

 Or work with the `emqx.conf` configuration file: